-How to strengthen your Cyber Resilience with Compromise Assessment
+How to strengthen your cyber resilience with a compromise assessment

 How can companies succeed in achieving and maintaining effective cybersecurity under these conditions?
-In this article, our author shows how Compromise Assessment can meaningfully extend traditional IT security tools to help organizations achieve robust cyber resilience.
+In this article, our author shows how the Compromise Assessment can usefully extend traditional IT security tools and thus help companies to achieve robust cyber resilience.

-Cyber Resilience refers to the ability of organizations to understand threat scenarios, assess them correctly and be optimally prepared for the worst case scenario.
-In this context, one of the most important tasks of IT security managers is to find ways to quickly identify a potential compromise, deal with it appropriately and minimize its impact.
-The idea that cyberattacks on organizations can always be prevented has not been realistic for some time.
-We know from the past that there can be no 100% security.
-The more digitization advances, the larger the attack surface for cybercriminals and hostile state actors becomes.
+Cyber resilience refers to the ability of organizations to understand threat scenarios, assess them correctly and be optimally prepared for the worst-case scenario.
+One of the most important tasks of IT security managers in this context is to find ways to quickly identify a potential compromise, deal with it appropriately and minimize its impact.
+The idea that cyberattacks on organizations can always be prevented has not been realistic for some time now.
+We know from the past that there can be no such thing as 100% security.
+The more digitalization progresses, the greater the attack surface for cyber criminals and hostile state actors.

-So it’s not just about preventing cyberattacks, but in particular the ability to detect them quickly and respond promptly with appropriate measures if they do occur.
-To enable companies to respond to attacks as quickly as possible, they should focus on proactive IT security measures as well as measures designed to detect cyberattacks.
+It is therefore not just about preventing cyberattacks, but in particular about the ability to recognize them quickly and respond immediately with appropriate measures if they occur.
+To enable companies to respond to attacks as quickly as possible, they should focus on proactive IT security measures and measures to detect cyberattacks.
+The development and expansion of these targeted measures are essential in order to strengthen resistance to cyberattacks.
+After all, operational downtime, the theft of sensitive data and the resulting reputational damage could, in the worst-case scenario, threaten a company’s very existence.

 Traditional measures such as vulnerability management or penetration tests are still frequently used in companies to increase IT security.
-But what can these measures actually achieve in terms of rapid attack detection and defense?
+But what can the use of these measures actually achieve in terms of rapid attack detection and defense?

-By implementing an automated vulnerability management solution, the aim is to identify and deal with existing security vulnerabilities.
-For this purpose, a vulnerability management tool examines the attack surface, identifies existing IT vulnerabilities and reports them.
+By implementing an automated vulnerability management solution, the aim is to identify and deal with existing security gaps.
+A vulnerability management tool examines the attack surface, identifies existing IT vulnerabilities and reports them.
 The identified IT vulnerabilities are assigned severity levels (e.g. low, medium, high, critical).
-On this basis, the vulnerabilities are sent to the analyst team with corresponding recommendations for action.
-Vulnerability management includes not only vulnerability identification and assessment, but also successful vulnerability remediation.
+On this basis, they are sent to the analyst team with appropriate recommendations for action.
+Vulnerability management includes not only the identification and assessment of vulnerabilities, but also the successful elimination of vulnerabilities.

-In summary, vulnerability management helps identify vulnerabilities and penetration testing reveals whether they could be exploited.
-Wouldn’t it be at least as important for a company’s cyber resilience to permanently or at least periodically examine systems to determine whether vulnerabilities have already been exploited?
+To summarize, vulnerability management helps to identify weaknesses and the penetration test shows whether these could also be exploited.
+Wouldn’t it be at least as important for a company’s cyber resilience to permanently or at least periodically check systems to see whether vulnerabilities have already been exploited?

-Or to put it another way: Wouldn’t it be extremely important to know whether systems in the company have already been compromised and are thus in the hands of attackers?
+Or to put it another way: wouldn’t it be extremely important to know whether systems in the company have already been compromised and are therefore in the hands of attackers?
 This is exactly where a Compromise Assessment comes in!

-The Compromise Assessment as a supplement to traditional protective measures
+Compromise assessment as a supplement to traditional protective measures

 The measures mentioned above should be supplemented by a useful feature – the Compromise Assessment.

-Compromise assessment can thus be classified as an excellent supplement to existing security measures.
-Performed regularly (Continuous Compromise Assessment), it makes a valuable contribution to increasing cyber resilience.
+The Compromise Assessment can therefore be classified as an excellent addition to existing security measures.
+Carried out regularly (Continuous Compromise Assessment), it makes a valuable contribution to increasing cyber resilience.

 Conclusion

-Vulnerability management helps to identify vulnerabilities and a penetration test shows whether these could be exploited.
-But only a Compromise Assessment can reliably detect whether existing vulnerabilities have already been exploited!
+Vulnerability management helps to identify weaknesses and a penetration test shows whether these could also be exploited.
+But only with a compromise assessment can it be reliably identified whether existing vulnerabilities have already been exploited!

-With a Compromise Assessment, the traces of attackers are reliably detected and compromised systems in the company are tracked down.
-Thus, cyber attacks can be detected and thwarted at an early stage, ideally before high damage occurs.
-Thus, Compromise Assessment, especially in the form of a regularly performed Continuous Compromise Assessment, is a valuable tool to complement existing measures such as vulnerability management and regular penetration tests and to sustainably strengthen the cyber resilience of a company.
+With a compromise assessment, the traces of attackers are reliably detected and compromised systems in the company are tracked down.
+This means that cyber attacks can be detected and thwarted at an early stage, ideally before major damage occurs.
+Compromise assessment, especially in the form of a regularly conducted continuous compromise assessment, is therefore a valuable tool to supplement existing measures such as vulnerability management and regular penetration tests and to strengthen a company’s cyber resilience in the long term.

 Share post on: